-- Although standard procedure for many stock assessments on the West coast, the inclusion of extra CV seems to be rather arbitrary based on the numbers of points that fall within confidence intervals estimated from trawl surveys.
-Alternative approaches for including extra variability should be evaluated. - 2.
-The descriptions of seasons in the model are confusing and currently read as if M differs among seasons (see p.
+- 1. The SSC is not convinced that the model runs with extra CV are very informative.
+The inclusion of extra CV seems to be rather arbitrary based on the numbers of points that fall within confidence intervals estimated from trawl surveys.
+The SSC recommends coming up with some alternative way to consider extra variability, which could be informed by simulation testing. - 2.
+The descriptions of seasons in the model is confusing and currently reads as if M differs among seasons (see p.
 39).
 More justification is needed on how seasons are defined and how they were selected, as well as clarification on M during these seasons. - 3.
 During the presentation to the SSC, uncertainty was expressed about the origins of the growth transition matrix, but page 7 of the report indicates that the matrix was derived by Otto and Cummiskey (1990).
 As this matrix is critical to the model, the origin and integrity of the growth transition matrix should be carefully explained in the assessment for fall 2016.
 In some other models, the transition matrix can be estimated.
 If there are doubts about the veracity of the transition matrix, perhaps this can be explored in the modeling framework.